GoogleCloudPlatform/click-to-deploy/k8s/elastic-gke-logging/README.md

 ### Delete the persistent volumes of your installation

-By design, removal of StatefulSets in Kubernetes does not remove the PersistentVolumeClaims that were attached to their Pods.
-It protects your installations from mistakenly deleting stateful data.
+By design, the removal of StatefulSets in Kubernetes does not remove PersistentVolumeClaims that were attached to their Pods.
+This prevents your installations from accidentally deleting stateful data.

-If you wish to remove the PersistentVolumeClaims with their attached persistent disks, run the following `kubectl` commands:
+To remove the PersistentVolumeClaims with their attached persistent disks, run the following `kubectl` commands:

 ```shell
 # specify the variables values matching your installation: